TheJacksonLaboratory/HaploQA_qtl2_comp/README.md

 # Usage
 The complete pipeline from HaploQA data retrieval to qtl2 computations is in HaploQA_qtl2_output.R, change the toggles on top of the script to select whether to regenerate files and run the entire script.

+# To-do:
+1. Make a script directory
+2. Make a results directory